 Dobermans are excellent guard dogs with a penchant for vehement, fierce protection.
-They’re powerful and aware with speed, a keen sense of hearing and smell along with an ability toward stealth unlike any other dog.
+They’re powerful and aware with speed, a keen sense of hearing and smell, along with an ability to stealth, unlike any other dog.
 At the same time, they’re exceptional family pets.
 Contrary to popular belief, they are great with children and make lovable companions.

 What Makes Dobermans Good Guard Dogs?

 Their genetic makeup is stellar, as is noticeable in their attitudes and bodies.
 They’re robust but also very lithe, which gives them an edge in protection and security.
 Their physical design and behaviors lend themselves toward stamina and strength.

 Dobermans came into being from the intentional design and sheer will of their original breeder, Louis Doberman, a local dog catcher.
 He selected a variety of dogs for interbreeding that resulted in what we know to be the Doberman Pinscher.

 Doberman wanted a strong and stealthy dog to help with his work and combined quite a few dogs.
 So, we don’t know which specific breeds make up a Doberman; we can only speculate.
 They have similar attributes as Rottweilers, German Pinschers, and Black-and-Tan Terriers.
 But they could also comprise Great Danes, German Shorthaired Pointers, Schnauzers, Manchester Terriers, Greyhounds, and Weimaraners.

 These amazing dogs are among the top five for intelligence and are known for their ease in training.
 Their athleticism and energy mean Dobermans take pride in offering protection for their “pack.”
 Any unwelcome visitor would be mistaken to mess with one.
 They have a bite that ranges between 245 and 328 PSI.